-To date the Board has granted priority to a total of 3,284 applicants, 2,886 on the grounds of age and 398 on the grounds of a medical or psychiatric condition.
+The Board granted priority to a total of 3,284 applicants, 2,886 on the grounds of age and 398 on the grounds of a medical or psychiatric condition.

 Legal Representation

 The percentage of applications from applicants represented by a solicitor stands at 97.7 %.